 Ready to manage club funds?

 Take a moment to get familiar with the following policies and procedures.
-They’re intended to assist club officers and advisors with the financial operations of their clubs.
-Advisors should review this information with their club officers at the beginning of each year to eliminate any confusion or possibly delays of club operations.
+They’re intended to help club officers and advisors with the financial operations of their clubs.
+Advisors should review this information with their club officers at the beginning of each year to eliminate any confusion or delays of club operations.

 - Student organizations receiving funds from SCTCC, Student Senate and/or raising funds must adhere to all related SCTCC, Minnesota State, and State of Minnesota Department of Finance policies in all activities.